kbowling74/Water_Quality_Analysis/README.md

 TO BE COMPLETED:
 1. Obtain EPA standards in correct format
 2. Tableau:
-  - add results to first sheet
+  - add sheet for location name as opposed to LOC 1, etc.
-  - add filter for each location, type, and depth fo each sample
+  - customize charts for open vs shoreline samples (currently orange and blue)
 3. Add EPA accepted standards to visualization
 4. update readme with screenshots